Estimated reading time: 4 minutes

 Some people get the wrong impression about the cost of prepping.
-They assume it must cost a small fortune to buy enough gear and supplies to survive a disaster.
-And although it can definitely add up over time, it doesn’t cost much to get started.
-Most of the essential survival items can be purchased for less than ten bucks a pop.
+They assume it must cost a small fortune to buy enough supplies to survive a disaster.
+And although it can definitely add up, it doesn’t cost much to get started.
+Most of the essential survival items can be purchased for less than ten bucks.

-1. Water Purification Tablets – These are an absolute must for every bug out bag.
+An absolute must for every bug out bag.
 Eight tablets can purify a gallon of water in about 30 minutes, killing bacteria, viruses, and giardia.
-In addition, the taste-neutralizing tablets get rid of the taste of iodine.
+In addition, the taste-neutralizing tablets get rid of the bad taste.
 You can buy them in bulk or get a single bottle of 50 tablets for under 10 bucks.

 These are a nice backup to your lighters.
 The stick is used to create a spark to start a fire and can be reused over and over.
 You should always have two ways to start a fire: the quick and easy way, and a way that isn’t going to run out or become empty.
-However, they do eventually wear out over time.
+However, they do wear out over time.
 Be sure to keep one in every bag.

 You’ll need a way to see after the sun goes down, especially if you have things to do.
 There are many different options, but one of the best ways to light up the room is with liquid paraffin candles.
 They’re safe, bright, and burn without producing any smoke or odor.
-Better yet, many of them will last over 100 hours.
+Many of them will last over 100 hours.

-5. Flashlight – Although candles are good for lighting up a room, they’re not good for travelling at night or searching for things.
+Although candles are good for lighting up a room, they’re not good for travelling atraveling searching for things.
 Don’t go for just your average Walmart flashlight.
 Get a high-quality light you can count on.

-7. Ponchos – These aren’t just for keeping you dry in the rain.
+These aren’t just for keeping you dry in the rain.
 You can lay them on the ground so you don’t get wet, make a quick shelter, make a sling, and many other things.
 It is crucial to your health that you stay dry, especially in cold weather.
-Ponchos are pretty inexpensive and some are going to be rather flimsy, but they’re still effective.
-Pack a couple in each bag.
+Ponchos are inexpensive and some are going to be rather flimsy, but they’re still effective.